here-wallet/here-website/articles/sell-NEAT.md

 -----

-The first step is to go to the website: https://near.org/inscribe.near/widget/NEAT?tab=wrap and connect your [HERE wallet](https://download.herewallet.app/site).
+The first step is to go to the [website](https://near.org/inscribe.near/widget/NEAT?tab=wrap) and connect your [HERE wallet](https://download.herewallet.app/site).
 Here, you can wrap NEAT into wNEAT to sell them.

 ![](https://cdn-images-1.medium.com/max/880/1*n2EBrPiA0rUkZep3du3NaQ.png)